rlaisqls/TIL/데브옵스 DevOps/AWS/Computing/Auto Scaling.md

 # Auto Scaling

-AWS Auto Scaling lets you build scaling plans that automate how groups of different resources respond th changes in demand.
-You can optimize availabilirt, costs, or a balance of both.
+AWS Auto Scaling lets you build scaling plans that automate how groups of different resources respond the changes in demand.
+You can optimize availability, costs, or a balance of both.
 AWS Auto Scaling automatically creates all of the scaling policies and sets targets for you based on your prefenence.

 ## componets